payola/Payola/docs/user_guide.md

 ![Select Table](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/select_table_no_result.png)

 `Circle`, `Gravity` and `Tree` visualizations will display a regular graph using vertices and edges and differ only in the way they lay out the vertices.
+Based on the size of operating memory and the speed of your CPU, the speed of the visualisations can differ a lot on different systems.
+That's why you can always skip some animations to speed the proccess up by clicking the 'Stop animation' button.

 > TODO - OK describe what can be done with a graph